MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputview_trytransferxyfocustoprimaryview_587038147.md

 ## -returns

-True, if the input pane received focus; otherwise, false.
+True, if the input pane received focus.
+Otherwise, false.

 ## -remarks

+Primary view refers to the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1), while CoreInputView can be any of the values from [CoreInputViewKind](coreinputviewkind.md).

 ## -see-also
 [Rect](../windows.foundation/rect.md), [CoreInputViewXYFocusTransferDirection](coreinputviewxyfocustransferdirection.md), [XYFocusTransferredToPrimaryView](coreinputview_xyfocustransferredtoprimaryview.md), [XYFocusTransferringFromPrimaryView](coreinputview_xyfocustransferringfromprimaryview.md)